Key Takeaways

 Step 1: Submit Your Property Information

-Provide basic details—address, bedrooms, bathrooms, condition, and your timeline.
-This takes 2-3 minutes on platforms like Propcash.
+Provide basic details: address, bedrooms, bathrooms, condition, and your timeline.
+This takes 2-3 minutes with Propcash.

 Step 3: Compare and Choose